- Department of Biological Sciences

 Policies and Scheduling

-Acknowledgment and adherence to the user agreement (PDF), and these policies are required to access the BRIC and CMF laboratories.
+Acknowledgment and adherence to the user agreement (.docx), and these policies are required to access the BRIC and CMF laboratories.

 Users who wish to run an instrument independently must complete appropriate instrument training and obtain prior approval by core laboratory staff.
 Instrument training is available by appointment.
 Contact the lab manager at firstname.lastname@example.org to make arrangements.